tessoudali/ex-inventory-management/README.md

 - The bitcoin client would require a totally different configuration file.
 - The lack of manual block generation would ruin the following steps: [Bitcoin setup](#setting-up-bitcoin-network), [bitcoin confirmation](#confirmations).
 You should mine or get coins from real users to increase your balance and wait for confirmations.
 - Private keys are available in `src/main/resources/bitcoin_data.regtest.md`.
-The configuration file `src/main/resources/bitcoin.conf` also stores the `rpcpassword` in plaintext.
+The configuration files `src/main/resources/bitcoin-*.conf` also store the `rpcpassword` in plaintext.
 This should be hardened considerably before going to public.

 CONFIDENTIAL © 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 Any unauthorized use, duplication or distribution is strictly prohibited.